Multi-objective optimisation via the R2 utilities

 \subsection{Performance bounds}

-The proof of our performance bounds follows a similar pattern with the proof of the original greedy guarantee described by Krause and Golovin \cite[Theorem 1.5]{krause2014tpathp}.
+The proof of our performance bounds follows a similar pattern to the proof of the original greedy guarantee described by Krause and Golovin \cite[Theorem 1.5]{krause2014tpathp}.
 To establish these probabilistic bounds, we will first prove a useful result (\cref{lemma:performance_bound}).
-For convenience of notation, we will from now on denote an optimal set of inputs by
+For convenience of notation, in what follows we denote an optimal set of inputs by